mpadge/hackmd-stat-software/unsupervised.md

     admit input data with missing values should provide informative error messages when data with missing values are submitted.
-  - **UL1.6** Unsupervised Learning Software should document any assumptions made with regard to input data; for example distributional assumptions, or assumptions that any aspects of input data have mean values of zero.
+  - **UL1.6** Unsupervised Learning Software should document any assumptions made with regard to input data; for example assumptions about distributional forms or locations (such as normal or zero-mean, respectively).
 Implications of violations of these assumptions should be both documented and tested.

 ## 2\.
 Pre-processing and Variable Transformation

+  - **UL2.0** Routines likely to give unreliable or irreproducible results in response to violations of assumptions regarding input data (see UL1.6) should implement pre-processing steps to diagnose potential violations, and issue appropriately informative messages, and/or include parameters to enable suitable transformations to be applied.
-  - **UL2.0** Unsupervised Learning Software should document any transformations applied to input data, for example conversion of label-values to `factor`, and should provide ways to explicitly avoid any default transformations (with error or warning conditions where appropriate).
+  - **UL2.1** Unsupervised Learning Software should document any transformations applied to input data, for example conversion of label-values to `factor`, and should provide ways to explicitly avoid any default transformations (with error or warning conditions where appropriate).
-  - **UL2.1** For Unsupervised Learning Software which accepts missing values in input data, functions should implement explicit parameters controlling the processing of missing values, ideally distinguishing `NA` or `NaN` values from `Inf` values (for example, through use of `na.omit()` and related functions from the `stats` package).
+  - **UL2.2** For Unsupervised Learning Software which accepts missing values in input data, functions should implement explicit parameters controlling the processing of missing values, ideally distinguishing `NA` or `NaN` values from `Inf` values (for example, through use of `na.omit()` and related functions from the `stats` package).
-  - **UL2.2** Unsupervised Learning Software should implement pre-processing routines to identify whether aspects of input data are perfectly collinear, notably including:
+  - **UL2.3** Unsupervised Learning Software should implement pre-processing routines to identify whether aspects of input data are perfectly collinear.
-      - **RE2.2a** Perfect collinearity among predictor variables
-      - **RE2.2b** Perfect collinearity between independent and dependent variables

 ## 3\.
 Algorithms